 Income versus assets

-A few years ago, Czepiga Daly Pope & Perri won a landmark case in the Federal Court of Appeals that dealt with non-qualified annuities.
+Czepiga Daly Pope & Perri won a landmark case in the Federal Court of Appeals that dealt with non-qualified annuities.
 The Court resoundingly sided with the firm’s position that a carefully structured non-qualified immediate annuity was an income stream and not an asset.
+The idea behind the SPIA strategy is that since the CS may have unlimited income, the SPIA converts the assets above the CSPA to an income stream for the CS.

 How to make an annuity work for you?